 Store an unopened bottle of azithromycin ophthalmic in the refrigerator.
 Do not freeze.

-After opening the bottle, you may keep the medication at room temperature for up to 14 days.
+After opening the bottle, store at room temperature for up to 14 days.
 Keep the bottle tightly closed when not in use.
-Protect from moisture and heat.

 What happens if I miss a dose?